ali-unlu/Predicting-global-game-sales/game_sales_descriptive.md

 4. Among genres, sports games have the leading role in contributing global game sales.
 T rating is also the most power rating scores explaining the variation.

 5. Finally, our model is fine to predict global game sales with these available features in data set.
 This model could be improve with further modification, particularly focusing on outliers.
+Similarly, to include more observation, computing missing variables are aso another method to improve the model.